zama-ai/concrete-ml/docs/deep-learning/lora_training.md

 )
 ```

-### 3. Compile a hybrid FHE model for the LORA adapted PyTorch model
+### 3. Compile a hybrid FHE model for the LoRA adapted PyTorch model

 Before training in FHE, we need to compile the model.
 Compilation calibrates and converts the outsourced linear layers to their FHE equivalents.
 The compile method uses representative data for this step.